 Write As Though Nobody Will Ever Read Your Work

-If you write as though nobody will ever read your work, then you’re sure to be a lot more open and honest with whatever it is you’re writing about, and you’ll no doubt feel less awkward about writing about deeply emotional and personal subjects.
+If you write as though nobody will ever read your work, then you’re sure to be a lot more open and honest with whatever it is you’re writing about, and you’ll no doubt feel less awkward about describing deeply emotional and personal subjects.

 Try To Write A First Draft In One Sitting

 Getting a first draft down in one sitting can seem a daunting task, but it can be done.
 Even if you need to miss out large chunks of plot, just aim for the end.
 At least you’ll have your basic story completed and a guide to reference when you come to write your second draft.

 First Drafts Are Supposed To Be Rubbish

-Everybody writes a pretty crappy first draft.
+Everybody writes a crappy first draft.
 The point of the first draft is to get everything – the whole story (or as near enough to it) out on the page.
 Second and third drafts are for making things perfect.
-Of course, you can write as many drafts as you need in order to create your art.
+Of course, you can write as many drafts as you need to create your art.

 Write Every Day